ODDS-TEAM/basecamp-bot/README.md

    ```

    From the example above, `Alarm.inspect` and `Alarm.notify` will be automatic executed every begining of each hour.
-4. Autobot should recommened the lunch menu.
+1. Autobot should recommened the lunch menu.
-5. Autobot should have Thai name
+1. Autobot should have Thai name
-6. Autobot should have command when call it such as <command>  lunch.
+1. Autobot should have command when call it such as <command> lunch.
   (Mybe commands is Thainame such as สมจิต กินข้าวโว้ย)
+1. Autobot to add a new item in a to-do list: `Autobot, create "Don't forget drink to water" in "sudo proof"`